Job Charnock: Ruling of Calcutta High Court

 A Calcutta High Court ruling on 16 May 2003, based on a report from a committee found that a "highly civilised society" and "an important trading centre" had existed on the site of Calcutta long before Charnock established his settlement.
 They also found the place then called Kalikatah was an important religious centre due to the existence of the Kali temple in the adjacent village of Kalighat.
 The first literary reference to the site is found in Bipradas Pipilai's magnum opus Manasa Mangala which dates back to 1495.
 Abul Fazl's Ain-I-Akbari dating 1596 also mentions the place.
 The Sabarna Roy Choudhury family was granted the Jagirdari of Kalikatah by Emperor Jehangir in 1608.
 The report added that there are multiple founders: Charnock, Eyre and Goldsborough, Lakshmikanta Majumdar, the Sett Bysack families, Gobindapur and Sabarna Choudhuries (who sold land to the English).
 The court argued that Charnock ought not to be regarded as the sole founder of Calcutta, and ordered government authorities to purge his name from all textbooks and official documents containing the history of the founding story of the city.

-Other historical authorities reject such revisionism:
+Other historians have placed greater emphasis on Charnock’s role in the city’s founding.
+Writing in the Oxford Dictionary of National Biography, historian I. B. Watson argues:

 It is mostly due to Charnock's imagination, his vision, and his commitment to what he considered was right that the English transformed three small villages on an inhospitable tract of riverbank into what was to become the premier city in India ...
 Of all the great cities of modern India, Calcutta it is that owes its existence to the vision and commitment of one man.